PHPOffice/PhpSpreadsheet/docs/topics/accessing-cells.md

 Alternatively, a `\PhpOffice\PhpSpreadsheet\Cell\StringValueBinder` class is available if you want to preserve all string content as strings.
-This might be appropriate if you were loading a file containing values that could be interpreted as numbers (e.g. numbers with leading zeroes such as phone numbers), but that should be retained as strings.
+This might be appropriate if you were loading a file containing values that could be interpreted as numbers (e.g. numbers with leading sign such as international phone numbers like `+441615579382`), but that should be retained as strings (non-international phone numbers with leading zeroes are already maintained as strings).

 **Creating your own value binder is relatively straightforward.** When more specialised value binding is required, you can implement the